20+ Eagle Facts About Majestic Bird of Prey! (Free Printables)

 Eagles, known as “birds of prey,” are among the strongest and largest birds that soar through the sky.
 Their exceptional eyesight, gracefulness, and balanced aggression add to their distinction.

 In addition, they possess an impressive wingspan and are skilled hunters, making them a living symbol of power, freedom, and transcendence worldwide.
-The Accipitridae family is one of the four bird families encompassing all bird species, and all eagles are a part of this family.

 Bald eagles, a widespread and recognizable species in North America, are not only handsome and regal, but they are also incredibly efficient hunters.
 However, there is more to these majestic raptors than meets the eye.

-Eagles: Their Characteristics, Varieties, and Family Classification:
+Eagle‘s Characteristics, Varieties, and Family Classification

 With over 60 species of eagles, the majority of them can be found in Asia and Africa, while the Bald Eagle is native to America.
 Eagles are part of the Accipitridae family, one of the four bird families encompassing all bird species.